Sleep Dentistry in Brisbane

 4. Comprehensive Treatment in One Session: Some extensive procedures require multiple visits to the dentist.
 With general anesthesia, the dentist can complete all the necessary work in a single session while the person is asleep.
 It saves time, eliminates the need for multiple appointments, and ensures everyone receives all the required dental care simultaneously.

 It’s important to discuss the use of general anesthesia with the dentist or oral surgeon to understand the potential risks and benefits specific to each individual.
 They will assess the person’s health and the complexity of the dental procedure and make an informed decision to provide the best possible care while ensuring safety and comfort.
+Contact us if you have any questions about our Sleep Dentistry in Brisbane service.

 Individuals with a Strong Gag Reflex

 A strong gag reflex can interfere with dental procedures.
 General anesthesia can suppress this reflex, making dental treatment more efficient.
+Book a consultation with our specialists to determine if our Sleep Dentistry in Brisbane service is right for you.

 Individuals with Certain Medical Conditions